The Education, Training and Development Option for jobseekers

 To qualify for the Education, Training and Development Option and keep your Jobseeker’s Allowance or Jobseeker’s Benefit you must be:

-At least 21 years of age or between 18 and 20 and out of the formal education system for at least 2 years and have been getting Jobseeker's Allowance, Jobseeker's Benefit or signing on for unemployment credits for at least 6 months (156 days).
+- At least 21 years of age or between 18 and 20 and out of the formal education system for at least two years

 The Education, Training and Development Option allows you to attend short courses, generally no longer than 10 weeks.
 For example, courses may be one-day courses, half-day courses for a number of weeks or evening courses.